Help Center/ Cloud Container Engine/ Best Practices/ Container/ Using Init Containers to Initialize an Application

 • Scenario 2: Initialize the configuration.
 For example, the init container can check all existing member nodes in the cluster and prepare the cluster configuration information for the application container.
 After the application container is started, it can be added to the cluster using the configuration information.

-• Other scenarios: For example, register a pod with a central database and download application dependencies.
+• Other scenarios: For example, a pod is registered with a central database and application dependencies are downloaded.

 For details, see Init Containers.